 The metric system was devised in France in the 18th century.
 The goal was to replace the chaotic collection of units being in use with a system based on one common standard and simple decimal factors.

-The standard for length was created by dividing the quarter of the Earth diameter by ten millions.
+The standard for length was defined equal to one ten-millionth of the distance between the North Pole and the Equator.
 The resulting length was named meter.
 The definition of meter changed several times since to make it more precise.
 The latest and the most precise definition of meter is "the distance light travels in a vacuum in 1/299,792,458 second".
 The standards for other measurements in metric system were set in a similar way.

 The metric system or International System of Units (SI) is based on seven base units for seven base quantities that are mutually independent.
 The quantites are: length (meter), mass (kilogram), time (second), electric current (ampere), thermodynamic temperature (kelvin), amount of substance (mole) and luminous intensity (candela).
 All other units are derived from the base ones.